 Dr. Wolfson is an Associate Professor of Pediatrics and Co-Director for Scholarship & Discovery.
 She is board certified in Pediatrics and Pediatric Critical Care Medicine and regularly attends in the pediatric intensive care unit and on the pediatric sedation service.
 Dr. Wolfson is interested in fostering mentoring relationships between students and faculty through Scholarship and Discovery, and in understanding the impact this mentorship has on students’ career development.
 In 2014, Dr. Wolfson assumed leadership of the Scholarly Concentrations Collaborative, a national group of physician educators interested in medical student research and scholarship.

-Paige is the manager for the Scholarship & Discovery program.
+Hadiyah is the manager for the Scholarship & Discovery program.
 In this capacity, she serves as an advocate for all S&D participants by supporting them and ensuring that student scholarly experiences are beneficial.
-She completed her Master's degree at the University of Minnesota and has experience managing projects ranging from health services research to clinical trials.
+She completed her Master's degree at the University of Michgan and has experience managing community-based research projects as well as clinical trials.